eth-cscs/DLA-Future/misc/synchronization.md

 ## Matrix Views

-Matrix Views (`dlaf::matrix::MatrixView`) are objects which allow to schedule a part of the DAG of an algorithm in a different task.
+A matrix view can be can be used to create "sub-DAG" in the global DAG of a matrix.
+It gives the chance to take control of a particular asynchronous step of the matrix, allowing to concurrently schedule the work that will bbe executed after the work scheduled by the matrix view has been executed and the matrix view is notified that all the tasks has been scheduled (`done()`, `doneWrite()`, destructor).
+This is very handy, because it allows to schedule tasks inside the sub-DAG of the matrix view, and it will be like inserting new dependencies in between two already existing ones.

-It can be created from a Matrix or from another MatrixView which will be indicated as "parent matrix".
+A matrix view (`dlaf::matrix::MatrixView`) can be created from a `Matrix` or from another `MatrixView`, which will be indicated as "parent matrix".
 Both constant and non-constant views are available.
 The main difference is that `operator()` is not allowed for constant matrices as only read-only tasks can be performed on its tiles.